 Forging Identities: Past and Present – This project examines how archaeologically oriented and community-engaged cultural heritage revitalization efforts influence awareness and ultimately public policy about key social advocacy issues.
 The research focuses on traditional mining techniques in southwest Transylvania that are threatened by globalization.
 There will be several tangible outcomes of this project including a pop-up museum exhibit, online material, public archaeology days, lectures, and publications.
-This project is supported by the University of Michigan Arts of Citizenship program.
+This project has been supported by funding from the Wenner-Gren Foundation, Hamilton College’s Levitt Public Affairs Center, and the University of Michigan Arts of Citizenship program.

 Bronze Age Coastal Adaptations – As part of the Cultural Landscapes of the Irish Coast project, this project has focused on the development of island adaptations to seemingly marginal environments during the Bronze Age.
 Using a combination of archaeological survey, excavation, and chronological modeling of Bronze Age occupations on the islands of Inishark and Inishbofin, located in the Atlantic Ocean off the Connemara coast in Galway.
-This work on small-island occupations has provided unique insight into the development of large regional centers and long-distance maritime exchange systems during the Bronze Age.
+This work on small-island occupations, most recently highlighted in a publication in the European Journal of Archaeology (find a copy here) has provided unique insight into the development of large regional centers and long-distance maritime exchange systems during the Bronze Age.

 Prehistoric Tara – The Hill of Tara is one of the most important locations throughout Irish prehistory and historical periods.
 Research on cremation practices and shifting mortuary practices during the Neolithic and Early Bronze Ages has provided insight into the development of the Mound of the Hostages, one of the earliest monuments built at Tara, and the dynamic roles of mortuary practices in effecting social change.
 This work has resulted in three publications, including a 2015 article in the Journal of Anthropological Archaeology (click here for a digital copy of this article).